A.G. Lafley: Career with P&G

 With Lafley leading the company for all of the 2000s, P&G more than doubled sales since the beginning of the decade.
 During that time, the company's portfolio of billion-dollar brands grew from 10 to 24 (including former brands Folgers and Actonel) and the number of brands with sales between $500 million and $1 billion increased five-fold with Lafley at P&G's helm.

 On average, P&G's annual organic sales grew 5%, annual core earnings-per-share grew 12%, and free cash flow productivity averaged 112% a year since 2001.
 Further, during Lafley's tenure, the Company's market capitalization more than doubled, making P&G one of the five most valuable companies in the U.S. and among the 10 most valuable companies in the world.

+Underpinning P&G’s strategy was Lafley’s “how to win” focus on game changing innovation – not only in branding and product performance but also in productivity, IT, the supply chain, and throughout the functions.

+Lafley opened P&G to collaboration and innovation from the outside through a program called “connect and develop.”
+As a result of this commitment to innovation, year after year, P&G introduced more new brands and products, and more established brand product improvements, than their competitors.

 Lafley is credited with making P&G a more consumer-driven and externally focused company—and with shaping a far more diverse, open, curious and courageous, connected and collaborative culture in which "innovation is everyone’s job."

+Career outside of P&G

+From 2003-2009, Lafley chaired Cincinnati Center City development, 3CDC, and worked closely with Mayor Charlie Luken, CEO Steve Leeper and collaboratively with other business and community leaders to reimagine and redevelop the downtown core of Cincinnati.